Stock events for Lowe's Companies, Inc. (LOW)

 LOW’s Geographic footprint

-Lowe's primarily operates a network of retail stores and maintains an online presence across the United States.
-It previously had operations in Canada and Mexico, but sold its Canadian operations in February 2023.
-In fiscal year 2024, the United States accounted for 100% of its total revenue.
+Lowe's has a substantial market presence with a vast network of retail stores primarily across the United States.
+While the company previously operated in Canada and Mexico, it sold its Canadian retail business in 2023 and closed its Mexican stores in 2019.
 As of October 28, 2022, Lowe's and its related businesses operated 2,181 home improvement and hardware stores in North America.

 LOW Corporate Image Assessment